-Table 4 illustrated the effort of the local government of Yogyakarta Province to overcome income inequality.
+Table 4 illustrates the effort of the local government of Yogyakarta Province to overcome income inequality.
 In the last five years, from 2017 to 2021, the government of Yogyakarta Province has established programs and activities designed by the Regional Development Planning Agency of Yogyakarta Province to overcome income inequality.
 The budget for reducing income inequality continues to increase from 58,40 billion rupiahs in 2017 to 324,82 billion rupiahs in 2021.
 This budget should be a potential for the government to overcome inequality.
-The conventional neoclassical model stated that an increase in government expenditure on the productive side will reduce income inequality in the long run (Turnovsky & Erauskin, 2022).
+The conventional neoclassical model stated that an increase in government expenditure on the productive side would reduce income inequality in the long run (Turnovsky & Erauskin, 2022).

-In 2022, they focus on equitable development such as increasing access to health services, education, and infrastructure that all people can feel.
+In 2022, they will prioritise equitable development, such as expanding access to health care, education, and infrastructure that can be felt by all individuals.
 These policies are expected to increase Human Development Index (HDI), as result of a study by Suryani & Woyanti (2021) stated that increasing HDI will reduce income inequality.
-Labour productivity will rise when the quality of HDI is getting better.
-The income received by the workers is even more and community welfare is more evenly distributed (Fadliansah, et al., 2021).
-The government expenditure on health and education had a positive and significant impact on social welfare (Wiksadana & Sihaloho, 2021).
-This expenditure promotes economic growth for better educational achievement and improving health.
-Thus, policies that include education as one of the main focuses are appropriate to the results of this study.
+Labour productivity will rise when the quality of HDI gets better.
+The workers' pay is increased, and the community's welfare is more equitably distributed (Fadliansah, et al., 2021).
+The government expenditure on health and education had a considerable and favourable effect on social welfare (Wiksadana & Sihaloho, 2021).
+This expenditure fosters economic growth in order to improve educational attainment and health.
+Accordingly, education-focused policies are suitable in light of the findings of this study.

-The previous studies of Yogyakarta Province’s income inequality found that economic growth did not have a significant effect on income inequality.
+The previous studies of Yogyakarta Province's income inequality found that economic growth did not have a significant effect on income inequality.
 It is caused by the unequal distribution of economic growth between the districts (Suryani & Woyanti, 2021; Yuliani, 2021).
-Yogyakarta district, which is the center of the economy, tends to have higher economic growth.
-Tjahjadi et al. (2017) studied the impact of education on people’s income in Yogyakarta Province.
+Yogyakarta district, which is the centre of the economy, tends to have higher economic growth.
+Tjahjadi et al. (2017) studied the impact of education on people's income in Yogyakarta Province.
 In 2007, the average income of high school graduates was 333 thousand rupiahs per month.
 It increased to 936 thousand rupiahs per month in 2014.
-The increase in this income is higher than the people with lower education.
-Another study by Shidqi & Pasiya (2019) also stated that educational attainment is significantly raising workers’ earnings in manufacturing sectors.
-Workers in manufacturing sectors likely have a good educational background and higher earnings and it is increasing as incremental education.
-Thus, the previous research supports the results of this study.
+This salary rise is more than that of individuals with a lesser level of education.
+Another study by Shidqi & Pasiya (2019) also stated that the educational attainment of manufacturing workers is dramatically increasing their incomes.
+It is likely that workers in manufacturing industries have a strong educational background and earn better wages, and this trend is expanding as a result of incremental education.
+Consequently, prior research confirms the findings of this study.

-These results imply that economic growth and poverty are not effective in reducing income inequality.
-Policies to reduce income inequality should not be focused on improving the social outcome.
-It should consider sustaining long-term growth (Cingano, 2014).
-Taxes and transfers as redistribution policies are a tool to ensure the distribution of economic growth.
-Besides that, it is important to promote equality of opportunity through accessibility and quality of education.
-The creation of productive human resources will ultimately be able to support economic growth and reduce inequality and poverty Murdiono & Setiartiti (2014).
-This is also appropriate with the main focus of government, equitable development.
+These findings suggest that neither economic development nor poverty effectively reduces income disparity.
+The objective of policies designed to minimise economic disparity should not be to improve social outcomes.
+It should contemplate continuing long-term expansion (Cingano, 2014).
+Taxes and transfers, as redistribution policies, are an instrument for ensuring the equitable allocation of economic growth.
+Besides that, it is essential to promote equality of opportunity through accessibility and quality of education.
+In the end, the creation of productive human resources will ultimately be able to support economic growth and reduce inequality and poverty Murdiono & Setiartiti (2014).
+This is also consistent with the primary objective of the government, which is equitable development.

-Although economic growth and poverty did not have a significant effect on income inequality, the local government cannot simply ignore these two economic indicators.
+Although economic growth and poverty did not significantly affect income inequality, the local government cannot simply ignore these two economic indicators.
 This study found a two-way relationship between economic growth and poverty.
 Therefore, the policies related to increasing economic growth and poverty alleviation must be mutually sustainable.
-Economic growth must be felt especially for the poor or pro-poor growth policies (Odusola, 2019).
+Economic growth must be felt, especially by the poor, or growth policies must be pro-poor growth (Odusola, 2019).